Bio – Long Version

 With the rise of broadband and satellite radio in the 2000s, Batdorf found his back catalog gaining traction again as radio format shifted from big music business demands towards the taste of music fans.
 From this, came something of a rebirth for John.
 He recalls: “Close to thirty years after the break-up, I got an email from someone who asked me if I would do a house concert for him and some of his friends and family.
 Seems I played at his high school back in the seventies and must have made quite an impression.
 I explained that I hadn’t played those songs in close to thirty years but if he gave me a month, I would do it.
 As nervous as I was, I did the show and suddenly realized just how great it was to perform again.
 It was magical and it made me get back to artist mode.”

 Since then, John has been prolific as an artist, reconvening Batdorf & Rodney for a pair of releases; releasing an epiphanic album of acoustic Rolling Stones music with James Lee Stanley titled All Wood and Stones; and releasing nine solo albums of new music since 2004 on his own imprint, BATMAC MUSIC starting with Side One, Home Again, Old Man Dreamin’, One Last Wish and Beep Beep.
 In 2016 John recorded Next Stop, Willoughby, is another collection of ten new original songs starting off with the title song “Willoughby” being inspired by an episode of the Twilight Zone.
 Every note on this CD was written, produced, arranged, mixed, sung and performed entirely by John.
 This was a project he has wanted to do for a lifetime inspired by Paul McCartney’s first one man band solo record way back in 1970.
-Since 2017, John has released three new CDs including Me and My Guitar, a 17-song rearranged and unplugged collection of songs John has recorded in his 47 year career, Last Summer and An Extraordinary Ordinary Life which were both written, recorded and released during the pandemic of 2020/2021.
+Since 2017, John has released three new CDs including Me and My Guitar, a 17-song rearranged and unplugged collection of songs John has recorded in his 47 year career, Last Summer, An Extraordinary Ordinary Life, Side ll and I’ll Let Roy’s Song Carry Me Home were all written, recorded and released during the pandemic of 2020/2023.